MLNeurosurg/Prima/README.md

 reports are summarized and passed through a pre-trained neuroradiology model to align the MRI study and the paired report. **e,** A transfer learning strategy is used such that the volume tokenizer, sequence and study transformers are frozen, and an MLP is trained on the learned study features for radiologic and clinical task prediction.
-We provide code for training the hierarchical vision transformer using CLIP objective, as well as code for training the task-specific MLPs and evaluating on prospective test set, under [Prima training and evaluation](Prima%20training%20and%20evaluation).
+We provide code for training the hierarchical vision transformer using CLIP objective, as well as code for training the task-specific MLPs and evaluating on prospective test set, under [Prima training and evaluation](Prima_training_and_evaluation).

-We also provide an **end-to-end ready-to-use** inference pipeline for applying Prima directly on raw MRI scans at [end-to-end inference pipeline](end-to-end%20inference%20pipeline).
+We also provide an **end-to-end** inference pipeline for applying Prima directly on raw MRI study at [end-to-end inference pipeline](end-to-end_inference_pipeline).

 # Repository Structure

 This repository provides code and instructions for 3 parts of our project

-(1) Under [preprocessing and tokenization](preprocessing%20and%20tokenization), we present our code for preprocessing raw MRI sequences and encoding each volume token via a VQ-VAE.
+(1) Under [preprocessing and tokenization](preprocessing_and_tokenization), we present our code for preprocessing raw MRI sequences and encoding each volume token via a VQ-VAE.
 We also provide code for training and evaluating the VQ-VAE model.

-(2) Under [Prima training and evaluation](Prima%20training%20and%20evaluation) folder, we present our code for CLIP training of Prima, together with scripts for classification evaluation on prospective test set.
+(2) Under [Prima training and evaluation](Prima_training_and_evaluation) folder, we present our code for CLIP training of Prima, together with scripts for classification evaluation on prospective test set.

-(3) Under [end-to-end inference pipeline](end-to-end%20inference%20pipeline) folder, we present an end-to-end ready-to-use pipeline for using our model to perform inference on raw, uncurated MRI studies
+(3) Under [end-to-end inference pipeline](end-to-end_inference_pipeline) folder, we present an end-to-end ready-to-use pipeline for using our model to perform inference on raw, uncurated MRI studies

 For detailed instructions, please see the `README.md` file within each folder.